 Carlsbad is home to miles of beautiful beaches, delightful shops, a highly acclaimed factory outlet, world-classs resorts, a city-owned golf course, excellent restaurants, and LEGOLAND® California.
 All of make Carlsbad a great place for a vacation as well as the perfect place to live.
-Carlsbad is also known for the famous Flower Fields, which bloom in early March through May.
+Carlsbad is also known for its famous Flower Fields, which bloom in early March through May.

 Carlsbad has been long recognized as one of the most picturesque coastal communities in Southern California.
 Carlsbad is blessed with sun-splashed beaches, three graceful lagoons, and a quaint downtown Village.
-The Village, which is in North Carlsbad, is home to many antique stores, boutiques, sidewalk cafés and romantic beachfront hotels.
+The Village, which is in North Carlsbad, is home to many antique stores, boutiques, sidewalk cafés, and romantic beachfront hotels.
 Carlsbad is definitely one of the prettiest and most desirable places to live.
 Plus, it’s freeway close to Orange County and Los Angeles.

 South Carlsbad is centered around exciting attractions like the world-famous Carlsbad Flower Fields.
 Carlsbad is also home to SEALIFE™ Aquarium and LEGOLAND® California (13), a 128-acre family theme park dedicated to families and children between the ages of 2 and 12.
 They also offer a 250 room kid-friendly hotel.
 For resort information, call (760-918-LEGO) or visit [www.LEGOLAND.com].